The aims of the history department are:

 History at The Queen's School

 History is a compulsory subject in Years 7 to 9.
 The National Curriculum for Key Stage 3 forms the basis of our teaching.
-In Year 7 pupils learn about life in the Early Modern Period (Tudors & Stuarts, 1485-1714); in Year 8 pupils study a modern history curriculum which included World Wars 1 and 2 and the rise of Fascism in Europe.
-We begin GCSE study in Year 9, with introductions to key units such as life in Elizabethan England and the Civil Rights Movement in the USA.
+In Year 7 pupils learn about life in the Medieval Period (1066-1485); in Year 8 pupils study a modern history curriculum which included World Wars 1 and 2 and the rise of Fascism in Europe.
+We begin GCSE study in Year 9, with introductions to key units such as life in Elizabethan England.
 In the summer term, pupils also complete an historical enquiry on Victorian Whitechapel and the crimes of Jack the Ripper.

 The subject is optional at GCSE.
 We follow the Edexcel course which covers the following key areas:

-At A-level our pupils study alternatives in Early Modern British and Modern European History with the opportunity to develop their independent study skills in Year 13 when they take part in an historical enquiry into the causes of the Great European Witch-hunt of the C16th & C17th. .
+At A-level our pupils study the transformation of Britain into a modern democracy between 1851-1964 and International Relations & Global Conflict, 1890-1941.
+There is also the opportunity to develop independent study skills in Year 13 when students complete an independent historical enquiry into the causes of the Great European Witch-hunt of the C16th & C17th.